New state laws going into effect Tuesday - See what the legislature approved here

 Nursing home staff crammed 800 residents into a makeshift shelter in Tangipahoa Parish during Hurricane Ida.
 A new law says nursing homes can have their licenses revoked if their emergency preparedness plan is rejected by the Department of Health.

-Another preventative law, rape kits now can be tracked by victims.
-Over the years, rape kits went untested for months.
-Some even stayed in the crime lab as the case went to court, preventing prosecutors from delivering hard DNA evidence.
+Another law creates a system for rape kits to be tracked by victims.
+Across the country, rape kits have gone untested for years.
+Some cases have gone to court without prosecutors getting the test results, leaving the courts without DNA evidence.

 "The low number of convictions, the lack of responsibility on even testing the rape kit, it's not something that Louisiana can feel good about at all," State Senator, Beth Mizell, (R) Tangipahoa, Washington and northern St. Tammany, said.